 Few celebrities have been more adaptable to our dynamic cultural landscape than Jennifer Lopez, who zigzags effortlessly between the roles of pop star, film and television actress, mother, and, now, Las Vegas diva.
 Change is a constant, in matters big and small, for the eternally radiant Lopez, who is a fitting cover subject for our annual beauty issue, shepherded by Beauty Director Jane Larkworthy.
 During the day that Lopez spent with our editor at large, Lynn Hirschberg, the megastar wore at least four different outfits—it’s telling that after Lopez’s more than 25 years in the business, that kind of nonstop activity seems perfectly normal to her.
 “When it comes to work, I never get tired,” she says in “Jennifer Lopez Has Trouble Saying No.” “But with personal failures, I have thought, This is too hard.”

 Another way of dealing with the frantic need for change is simply to stick to your guns.
-In “Haute Bohemians,” W’s contributing European editor, Gianluca Longo, who happens to be a good friend, manages to continually reinvent herself while staying firmly connected to her roots.
+In “Haute Bohemians,” W’s contributing European editor, Gianluca Longo, and the photographer Emma Summerton pay tribute to a group of women for whom style is not about chasing trends.
+One of our subjects in that story, Margherita Maccapani Missoni, who happens to be a good friend, manages to continually reinvent herself while staying firmly connected to her roots.
 The 10 women we profile are larger-than-life personalities who share a passion for combining family history with modern eccentricity, ethnic finds with fashion must-haves, and treasured heirlooms with creature comforts.
 (Who doesn’t love a plush velvet sofa?)